History Tour From: 10am until 5pm

 Ghost Hunt Event Finish Time: 2:30am

 The Haunted Glore Psychiatric Museum is here!
 It's educational and its haunted!
-We have exclusive overnight access to this very haunted location, including access to the very foreboding underground tunnel that now connects into the prison as well as the grave yard which is still on site.
+We have exclusive overnight access to this very haunted location, including access to the very foreboding underground tunnel that now connects into the prison.
 You will also have access to the museum to participate in your own history and walk around and this is included in the price.
 Access is available from 10am until 5pm.
 Last entry is at 3:30pm.
 You will then return at 8:15pm for the overnight Ghost Hunt.

 The Glore Psychiatric Museum in St. Joseph, Missouri satisfies the intriguing lure of the Lunatic Asylums of the 19th and 20th Century.
 Listed as one of the top 50 unique museums in the world and one of the most haunted locations in Missouri, the museum is housed in the state’s former lunatic asylum where the patients still linger in the shadows!